 Mango engaged OtterSec to perform an assessment of the mango-v4 program.
-This assessment was conducted between February 22nd and June 17th, 2023.
+We performed an initial audit of the core program code and subsequent follow up audits on specific release candidates.
+This document contains findings from all reviews.
+The assessments were conducted between February 22nd and July 21st, 2023.
 For more information on our auditing methodology, see Appendix B.